I rent a studio in a art gallery. My studio is open to the public so they can come in and watch me.

 Alternatively, we would recommend our headband magnifier with LED light for those fiddly projects!

-If you are just starting out in jewellery making, our beginner’s toolkit might be the perfect place to start.
+If you are just starting out in jewellery making, our beginner’s metalsmithing tool kit might be the perfect place to start.
 It’s a fantastic investment if you are really serious about making jewellery and thinking about soldering in the future.
 Of course, you don’t need to start with all of this.
-You can always increase the number of tools you have over time, and start with the essentials.
+You can always increase the number of tools you have over time and start with the essentials.

 Essential metalsmithing tools include: